ansermino/CodeLens/deliverables/product.md

 ### Highlights

-- Conversation with Paul Gries, a University of Toronto professors, indicated that there wasn't a sophisticated 21st century solution for code plagiarism.
+- Conversation with Paul Gries, a University of Toronto professors, indicated that there wasn't a sophisticated 21st century solution for code plagiarism (during a summer internship working with him).
+He suggested various methods for detecting code plagiarism, such as checking Abstract Syntax Trees for similarities.

 - Lots of schools were implementing their own methods of plagiarism checking.
 University of Toronto's MarkUs project had a blog post about effective methods for plagiarism detection (http://blog.markusproject.org/?p=2570#ideas-of-criteria-for-plagiarism-detection).
 Other schools have also implemented their propreitary plagiarism checker.
 All of this wasted effort could be consolidated into one service that is used universally between many different schools.